yasint23/My_Devops/hands-on/Kubernetes/eks-01-managing-kubernete-cluster-with-eks/README.md

 # Hands-on EKS-01 : Creating and Managing Kubernetes Cluster with AWS EKS

-Purpose of this hands-on training is to give students the knowledge of how to use AWS Elastic Kubernetes Service

 ## Learning Outcomes

 At the end of this hands-on training, students will be able to;

 - Learn to Create and Manage EKS Cluster with Worker Nodes

-## Outline

-- Part 1 - Creating the Kubernetes Cluster on EKS

-- Part 2 - Creating a kubeconfig file

-- Part 3 - Adding Worker Nodes to the Cluster

-- Part 4 - Configuring Cluster Autoscaler

-- Part 5 - Deploying a Sample Application

 ## Prerequisites